Emma Marrone

-Emmanuela "Emma" Marrone (/it/; born 25 May 1984), known professionally as simply Emma, is an Italian singer, songwriter and actress.
+Emmanuela "Emma" Marrone (/it/; born 25 May 1984), often known mononymously as Emma, is an Italian singer, songwriter and actress.

-After working with several bands, she won the Italian talent show Amici di Maria De Filippi in March 2010, and signed a contract with record label Universal Music.
-Since 2010, she has released 7 solo studio albums, 1 extended play and 39 singles, topping the Italian Singles Chart and the Italian Albums Chart four times and selling more than 2 million records in Italy.
-On 18 February 2012, she won the Sanremo Music Festival 2012 with her song "Non è l'inferno" and she represented Italy in the Eurovision Song Contest 2014 with the song "La mia città", finishing 21st.
+After working with several bands, she gained recognition after winning the ninth edition of the Italian reality competition Amici di Maria De Filippi in March 2010, and signed with record label Universal Music.
+Since 2010, she has released 7 solo studio albums, 1 extended play and over fifty singles, topping the Italian Singles Chart and the Italian Albums Chart four times and selling more than 2 million records in Italy.

+In February 2012, she won the Sanremo Music Festival 2012 with the song "Non è l'inferno".
+She also represented Italy during the Eurovision Song Contest 2014 with the song "La mia città", finishing in 21st place at the end of the competition.

-She has collaborated with international artists like Thirty Seconds to Mars and Álvaro Soler, and Italian artists and songwriters such as Elisa, Alessandra Amoroso, Modà, Fabrizio Moro, Vasco Rossi, Giuliano Sangiorgi and Roberto Casalino.
+She collaborated with International artists like Thirty Seconds to Mars and Álvaro Soler, and Italian singers Elisa, Alessandra Amoroso, Modà, Fabrizio Moro, Vasco Rossi, Giuliano Sangiorgi and Roberto Casalino.
 Marrone figured also as a songwriter and producer for other artists such as Elodie and Antonino.

-In 2013, 2015, and 2016 Marrone was selected as the artistic director of one of the teams in Amici di Maria De Filippi, which gave her two Italian Television Direction Awards, and acted in several Italian TV series and films, including Gabriele Muccino's film The Best Years in 2020.
+In 2013, 2015, and 2016 Marrone served as a coach for the white team during the final stage of Amici di Maria De Filippi, which gave her two Italian Television Direction Awards.
+She also ventured into acting starring in Gabriele Muccino's film The Best Years (2020) and Stefano Chiantini's film Il ritorno (2022).

-She received several Italian and international awards and nominations including three MTV Italian Music Awards, one TRL Awards and was nominated at the MTV Europe Music Award and the World Music Awards.
+She received several Italian and International awards and nominations including three MTV Italian Music Awards, one TRL Awards and was nominated at the MTV Europe Music Award and the World Music Awards.

 Biography

 1984–2002: Early life and musical beginnings

-Emmanuela Marrone was born in Florence to Rosario and Maria Marrone, originally from Aradeo in the province of Lecce.
+Emmanuela Marrone was born in Florence to Rosario and Maria Marrone, originally from Aradeo in the province of Lecce, Southern Italy.
 After spending her early childhood in Sesto Fiorentino, at the age of 4 she moved with her family to Aradeo.
 She acquired her passion for music from her father, who was a guitarist in a band from Aradeo called "Karadreon" (formed when Marrone was about 10 years old) and in a band called "H2O".
 She graduated from classical high school, writing a thesis on music.
 She worked in a warehouse and was a saleswoman for three years.